alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 and [Go](http://alexfernandez.github.io/2016/golang-adventures.html),
 and in general have had a blast.

+Before MoveinBlue I was highly allergic to JavaScript.
+After using jQuery to build our website I realized there was something to this strange little language, and with time I have come to appreciate it.
 In March 2013 I gave [a talk at MadridJS](http://www.meetup.com/es-ES/madridjs/events/105582592/) which was attended heavily.
 A few years later I am the organizer of both